 And even better, we’re offering a free license to our .folio format for digital magazines in 2014.
 This free license will enable any newsstand licensee to implement its own .folio viewer and increase the availability of DPS magazine apps.

-Posted by Karen McCavitt, Worldwide Marketing Group Manager for Higher Education, Adobe in Education
+Posted by Karen McCavitt, Worldwide Marketing Group Manager for Higher Education, Adobe in Adobe News, Education

 Last month I attended the Adobe Digital Publishing Summit in New York City.
 Marketing executives and creatives from publishers and corporations as well as faculty and staff from educational institutions gathered to discuss trends, use cases and best practices in digital publishing.